Redfan2/docs/quasar.md

 ### Particle Modules

 A module can do various things when applied to a particle, for example make it have Physics or render a trail behind it.
-In fact, you have already written modules when you made it this far: The Particle emitter settings and it‘s data are nothing more than mandatory Particle modules

 [List of all particle modules](https://github.com/FoundryMC/Veil/tree/1.20/Common/src/main/java/foundry/veil/api/quasar/data/module)